Welcome to Radio Southland's Community Notices 23/04/2025

 Agencies:

-The Loss & Grief Centre’s Invercargill drop-in centre is open Mondays to Friday 10am-4pm.
+The Loss & Grief Centre’s Invercargill drop-in centre is open Monday to Friday from 10am-4pm.
 You can also call or text 027 443 87 88, email lossandgriefcentre@gmail.com, or send them a message.
 The Centre also provides services in Winton, Gore, Mataura & Te Anau.
 Visit their website – www.lossandgriefcentre.com for more information.

 Do you binge eat?
 Purge, starve, or compulsively exercise?
 Wherever you are, whatever your problem with food, Addictive Eaters Anonymous can help.
 Visit www.aeainfo.org to find out more about Addictive Eaters Anonymous.